filipNowakDev/openmpi-docker-project/README.md

 To exit the container press Ctrl-D.
 After that in host shell run `./shutdown-container.sh`.
 This will shutdown and remove cluster's containers.

+## Example

+Example program I created demostrates distributed bubble/merge alogrithm mixture which is cool and shows how to use scatter/gather MPI functions.